-After starting off Christmas Week with some crazy sweet indulgence, I thought I’d work in a healthier treat, in the form of… truffles!!
-Secret ingredient, flourless, eggless chocolate peanut butter “cookie dough” wrapped around teensy weeny peanut butter cups, then, if you like, dipped in a chocolaty coating, Flourless Secret Ingredient Chocolate Peanut Butter Cup Cookies Dough Balls are a sweet indulgent treat that actually give you a little dose of protein and fiber, you know, just to give you energy to make it through all of your holiday celebrations!
+After starting off Christmas Week with some crazy sweet indulgence, I thought I’d work in a healthier treat, in the form of truffles!!
+A secret ingredient, flourless, eggless, chocolate peanut butter “cookie dough”, wrapped around teensy weeny peanut butter cups.
+Then, if you like, dipped into a chocolaty coating.
+These Flourless Secret Ingredient Chocolate Peanut Butter Cup Cookie Dough Truffles are will give you energy to make it through all of your holiday celebrations!

-My friend sent me a photo one day – she rolled it into balls and packed it into her kids’ lunches as a “treat” – or at least they thought it was a treat.
+My friend sent me a photo of a cookie dough treat she made.
+She rolled it into balls and packed it into her kids’ lunches as a “treat” – or at least they thought it was a treat.
 I thought this was genius, and knew I had to start making “truffles”.
 Then I saw Jocelyn’s Chocolate Peanut Butter Cup Truffles, and I was sold – I had to make a flourless version!

-So, if you really want a healthy treat that just tastes decadent, follow Amy’s lead and make the cookie dough, form it into balls, then roll it in cocoa powder or toasted coconut or chopped peanuts.
-If you want to make it a bit more decadent, wrap the dough around some itty bitty peanut butter cups (they’re small, so calories don’t count, right?), and if you really want to go all out, dip them in some chocolate candy coating.
-I chose white chocolate because I thought it looked pretty, but milk or dark will be awesome, as well.
+For a healthy treat that just tastes decadent, follow Amy’s lead and make the cookie dough, form it into balls, then roll it in cocoa powder, toasted coconut, or chopped peanuts.
+If you want to make it a bit more decadent, wrap the dough around itty bitty peanut butter cups.
+They’re small, so calories don’t count, right?
+And if you really want to go all out, dip them into some chocolate candy coating.
+I chose white chocolate because I thought it looked pretty, but milk or dark chocolate will be awesome as well.
 Add sprinkles, because, well, they’re sprinkles!

 a dozen one.

 - One 15 oz. can chickpeas, rinsed and drained

 - ¼ c cocoa powder